Radar Tracking and Jamming

 2. Select the Additional Gains and Losses sub-tab.

-3. Click Add in the Pre-Receive Gains/Losses frame.
+3. Click Add in the Pre-Receive Gains/Losses panel.

 4. Enter 5 dB in the Gain cell.

-The last step is to ensure that TIREM is used in the analysis.
+The last step is to ensure that the radar is configured to use the TIREM capability.

 1. Browse to the Constraints - Active page.